 You will find that you start—and finish —the day moving quickly, startling easily and acquiring a small tic beneath your right eye.

-We recently had a decking installed.
+However, we recently made the decision to have decking installed.
 Originally we weren’t sure whether to or not, as we didn’t want the hassle of having to sand it and restain it, but then we learned about composite decking from the composite decking site and decided we’d treat ourselves.
 When I say, ourselves, I mean the grandchildren.
-They spent hours playing on it with the sandbox, two big old galvanized tubs and the hose, basically realigning natural resources.
-They excavated sand from the sandbox, flooded the sandbox, then returned sand to the sandbox until they perfected a marvelous, disgusting swamp-like mixture that cemented to their skin and found its way into every nook, cranny, towel and bed in the house.
+They spent hours playing on it with the sandbox, two big old galvanized tubs, and the hose, basically realigning natural resources.
+They excavated sand from the sandbox, flooded the sandbox, then returned the sand to the sandbox until they perfected a marvelous, disgusting swamp-like mixture that cemented to their skin and found its way into every nook, cranny, towel, and bed in the house.
 Thank goodness we went for composite decking, as wood wouldn’t have lasted ten minutes.

 As each day drew to a close they would appear to wind down a bit, line up two chairs in the middle of the backyard and have a seat.